Anatoly03/escapade.js/.github/pull_request_template.md

 ##### Review <!-- IF THIS PULL REQUEST DOES NOT INTRODUCE NEW CODE BEHAVIOUR, EXTERNAL OR INTERNAL, REMOVE THIS SECTION -->

-- [ ] This Pull Request does not deprecate or break old code behaviour.
+- [ ] This Pull Request does not break old code behaviour.
 - [ ] All additions, if any, are properly documented, the type documentation has been tested and is clearly readable.